 The success of your marketing work is first and foremost contingent on your product.
 Make sure it's well developed and your team can speak to its benefits and the story behind it.

 - Engaging in market research to understand your buyers' needs.

-- Speaking to your current customers to see what needs to be added or changed about your current product or service line by uncovering their pain points and insights.
+- Speaking to your current customers to uncover their pain points and see which needs to address in your current product or service line.

 - Monitoring industry trends to identify a potential demand in your market.

 - Collaborating with your product team during product development to ensure it meets your buyer personas' needs.